-GENERAL RECOMMENDATIONS 2000 te on sing 8 Dians Prev 12.2 12.5 \\$'\$' 3.1 VESTING AND LEASING OF LAND Í Í Í Í Í Í G1 Reserve Brother Keaney's Garden for Conservation under the Metropolitan Region W1 Inhouse G2 Once reserved under the MRS, amend the City of South Perth Town Planning Scheme to be consistent with the MRS and declare Brother Keaney's Garden a reserve and vest it in the City of South Perth (City of South Perth; Department of Land Administration).
-W2 Inhouse G3 Approach Ministry for Planning regarding purchase of Brother Keaney's Garden from Christian Brothers by the Crown (Christian Brothers: Ministry for Planning).
+Resource es required GENERAL RECOMMENDATIONS CS CS Dievious Diansus 10802 10802 / 3.1 VESTING AND LEASING OF LAND Í Í Í Í í G1 Reserve Brother Keaney's Garden for Conservation under the Metropolitan Region Scheme (City of South Perth; Christian Brothers; Ministry for Planning).
+W1 Inhouse G2 Once reserved under the MRS, amend the City of South Perth Town Planning Scheme to be consistent with the MRS and declare Brother Keaney's Garden a reserve and vest it in City of South Perth (City of South Perth; Department of Land Administration).
+W2 Inhouse G3 Approach Ministry for Planning regarding purchase of Brother Keaney's Garden from Christian Brothers by the Crown (Christian Brothers; Ministry for Planning).
 Inhouse G4 If recommendations G1-G3 are achieved within five years, include this area in the 2004 review of this plan (CSP Technical Services).
-Inhouse G5 State purpose of all foreshore reserves to be "conservation of flora and fauna and passive recreation" and City of South Perth to gain vesting of all land not currently vested to the City.
-W3 Inhouse Inhouse 3.2 MANAGÉMENT OF THE PHYSICAL ENVIRONMENT G6 Stabilise the slopes adjacent to the steps at Redmond Street and Sulman Avenue with hemp matting, limestone spoil and vegetation as required (CSP Technical Services / Works).
+Inhouse G5 State purpose of all foreshore reserves to be "conservation of flora and fauna and passive recreation" and City of South Perth to gain vesting of all land not currently vested in the City.
+W3 Inhouse Inhouse MANAGÉMENT OF THE PHYSICAL ENVIRONMENT G6 Stabilise the slopes adjacent to the steps at Redmond Street and Sulman Avenue with hemp matting, limestone spoil and vegetation as required (CSP Technical Services / Works).
 G7 Ensure any plantings in these areas include species from each strata of vegetation so that the banks are properly stabilised (CSP Technical Services / Works).
-Inhouse G8 Increase revegetation between moderate to high water mark where only narrow remnants persist to improve resilience of the environment (CSP Technical Services / Works).
-Inhouse G9 Undertake regular water quality sampling and analysis to ensure nutrient levels within water entering the wetlands and river is acceptable including peak flows and seasonal programs (School / community groups / Ribbons Of Blue / City of South Perth).
-1.4.4; 1.4.7; 2.4.1 G10 Stencil drains to ensure residents are aware that the drains feed directly to the river or wetland systems (Community groups/ Schools / Swan River Trust / CSP Councillors and officers).
-1.4.7 W15 G11 Provide educational material to landowners encouraging the proper use of fertilisers and chemicals (CSP Technical Services / Works).
-Base on 1.2.1; W18
+Inhouse G8 Increase revegetation between moderate to high water mark where only narrow remnants persist to improve resilience of the environment (CSP Technical Services / Inhouse G9 Undertake regular water quality sampling and analysis to ensure nutrient levels within water entering the wetlands and river is acceptable including peak flows and seasonal programs (School / community groups / Ribbons Of Blue / City of South Perth).
+1.4.4; 1.4.7; 2.4.1 G10 Stencil drains so residents are aware that the drains feed directly to the river or wetland systems (Community groups / Swan River Trust / CSP Councillors and officers).
+1.4.7 W15 G11 Base on 1.2.1; W18